huggablehacker/word-counter/README.md

 # Word Counter
-A bash script for counting words in a .txt file
+A bash script for counting words in a .txt file (Currently only .txt files are supported)

 Save  `wc.sh` to desired directory.